ibm-cloud-docs/app-configuration/ac-create-appconfig-instance.md

    - `Standard` - The standard plan includes feature flags and property management capabilities.
 You can use simple and uniform REST APIs to configure, enable, segment, and monitor features to mobile devices and web applications.

    - `Enterprise` - The enterprise plan includes segment targeting in addition to the property management and feature flags found in the Standard plan.
+The enterprise plan now supports using private endpoints.

    For more information about {{site.data.keyword.appconfig_short}} usage and billing, see [Usage and billing](/docs/app-configuration?topic=app-configuration-ac-faqs-usage).
    {: note}